-A. Yes.
-The two required workshops are wonderful learning tools and are offer at the annual session or online.
+A. The two required workshops are wonderful learning tools and are offered at the annual scientific session or online.
 In addition to these workshops, the Advanced Accreditation Workshop is available at different times throughout the year.
 The Accreditation Workshop is recommended first and the Criteria Workshop is recommended second.

 Q. When can I take the written examination?